 Proposal Portal

-The Southern Historical Association is now accepting proposals for its 92nd Annual Meeting, which will take place at the Westin Peachtree Plaza in Atlanta, Georgia on November 5-8, 2026.
+The Southern Historical Association is now accepting proposals for its 93rd Annual Meeting, which will take place at the Westin D.C.
+Downtown in Washington, D.C on November 4-7, 2027.

 Call for Proposals